1MikeMakuch/mqtt-load-test/README.md

 So it's clear that the AWS IOT service isn't throttling, it's the aws-iot-device-sdk, i.e. the "Used to time draining operations; active during draining." you can see in the code.

 The point of of this is that, if you have a server with a single aws-iot-device-sdk client sending mqtt messages on behalf of many devices, then you will run into this throttling when the number of devices becomes sufficient large.
 One way to address this is to increase the number of clients as I have shown above.

+With this script I have successfully run tests with as many as 100 child processes each with 50 clients, on a Macbook.